European Son: Recording

-The song begins with two stanzas of lyrics sung by Lou Reed over a D major chord and walking bass line, then after the first minute or so a loud crash is heard (caused by John Cale hitting a stack of plates with a metal chair).
-There follows a six-minute instrumental improvisation, making use of distortion and feedback.
+The song begins with two stanzas of lyrics sung by Lou Reed over a D major chord played by Reed and Sterling Morrison and a walking bassline played by John Cale; about one minute later, a loud crashing sound produced by Cale hitting a stack of plates with a metal chair is heard.
+Six minutes of instrumental improvisation, making extensive use of distortion and feedback, follow.